Overlandcoder/odin_flight_booker/README.md

 - 1500 sample flights created using database seeds and a service object
 - Beautiful, responsive design using Bootstrap
 - Send confirmation emails to passengers after a ticket is booked (only available in a local clone, not in the live version)
-- Tested with RSpec and Capybara
+- Tested with RSpec and Capybara (89% code coverage)

 ## How to Use
 [Click here to view a live version on Heroku.](https://quiet-dusk-24650.herokuapp.com/)
-> **Note:** Due to being on Heroku's free plan, initial load time may be longer than expected.
+- **Note:** Due to being on Heroku's free plan, initial load time may be longer than expected

 To run locally, you must have the following prerequisites:
 ```